 How supervision makes a difference

-Alison’s clients talk on camera about how their supervision with her has enriched their coaching practice.
+Alison’s clients talk about how their supervision with her has enriched their coaching practice.
 Supervision involves learning about process, technique and relationship, and it is about how to improve our practice.
 But more than that, supervision involves learning about ourselves as coaches.
-Says Clare Allen:
+Says Lindsay Wittenburg:

 ‘It’s my essential motivation to learn about how can I improve my practice,’ ‘How can I learn about what’s going on for me, what I’m bringing to this?
 What’s my part in this, in this dance, in this interchange?’